4 Unexpected Ways to Put Your Children First

 Does this shock you?

 We have couples regularly telling us stories about how disconnected they are, how they don’t date anymore and in some cases describing finding their needs met in others, whether physical or emotional.
+They reminisce on the days when they were first together and when they were so in love, when family members and friends would be exclaiming to them “Don’t miss your 6 months anniversary!” as this was something that was so important to them back then, now an anniversary is something that’s not so special and unfortunately, most couple feels disconnected.

 The most common reason for this disconnect is, you guessed it, children!
 We know kids change our marriages, but they shouldn’t destroy our marriage.
 Whilst children don’t destroy all marriages, they can definitely make it more difficult for couples to do anything together without having to include the children.
 This is where people can drift apart.
 Couples need to try and find time for themselves, otherwise they might be heading towards a divorce.
 This has been the case for some couples.
 They’ve felt so miserable in their marriage that they have filed for a divorce by using a divorce attorney los angeles area, if that’s where the couple is located.
 No couples get married with the intention to divorce a few years later, so it’s important to try and keep the spark alive for as long as you can.